 If bossism harm to id is not too bad, maybe you can improve and get better, and if lucky, completely sound too.
 If not, some unfit, unhealthy and unholy attachments might linger on for decades, if not longer.

 Downplaying or removing several ugly parts for the sake of endearing a fellowship, could lead to overall faking, after eager meditation beginners get such wool pulled over the eyes and no one is there to sound the falsity alarm to them.
-To be fooled by unverified hype and outright bluffs into a sect with marring or authoritarian sides is not something to wish good beginners.
-For example, who in his or her right mind would bind themselves to Yogananda and gurus behind sent him, if they knew such as:
+To be fooled by unverified hype and outright bluffs into a sect with marring or authoritarian sides is not something to want for good-natured beginners.
+For example, who would forge ahead and bind themselves to Yogananda and gurus behind sent him, if they knew such as:

-Such things may not be spoken full well about in SRF, the church that the Black Arts yogi founded.
-Both Williamson (2012) and Dasgupta (2006), Yogananda's biographer inform about Yogananda's fascination with and use of murky magic in some depth.
+Such things may not be spoken full well about in the American fellowship that the Black Arts yogi founded.
+Both Williamson (2012) and Yogananda's own biographer Dasgupta (2006) inform about Yogananda's fascination with and use of murky magic in some depth.

 Note such things well before you are enticed to learn kriya yoga by the hype they spread, and not after you are sworn in as a church member and hear "he is love incarnated, worship him" regularly, and are sworn to unconditional loyalty to him and other unmet or idealised ones.
 Better learn about many fooling tricks than fall victim to many of them.

 Watch out for loss of authenticity.